npge/npge/doc/API.md

 Steps:

-  - processor *In*: reads the blockset from file
+  - processor *In*: reads the blockset from file into blockset "input_blocks"
-  - processor *AddBlastBlocks*: runs BLAST, saves new blocks in blockset "blast"
-      (this is internal name)
+  - processor *AddBlastBlocks*: runs BLAST, saves new blocks into blockset "blast_hits" (this is internal name)
     - creates consensus of each block of the input blockset (each consensus is a sequence)
     - runs BLAST all-versus-all against these consensuses
     - converts found hits (blocks on consensuses) to blocks on original sequences
-  - processor *Clear*: clears main blockset (known as "target")
-  - processor *OverlaplessUnion*: fills main blockset with non-overlapping blocks from BLAST
+  - processor *OverlaplessUnion*: fills blockset "pangenome" with non-overlapping blocks from blockset "blast_hits"
-  - processor *Rest*: finds fragments not covered with blocks and turn them into blocks of one fragment
+  - processor *Rest*: finds parts of sequences of "pangenome" not covered with blocks and turn them into blocks of one fragment, which are added to "pangenome"
-  - processor *UniqueNames*: renames blocks
-      (each block gets unique name)
+  - processor *UniqueNames*: renames blocks of blockset "pangenome" (each block gets unique name)
-  - processor *Output*: writes blocks to output file
+  - processor *Output*: writes blocks of blockset "pangenome" to output file

 For example, `blocks.bs` is the file with input blockset.